When you buy through our links, we may earn an affiliate commission. Learn more »

 The SKG Q8 Whole Slow Juicer is a cheaper version of the SKG A10.
 Though it doesn’t have a Red Dot design award under its belt, it’s undeniably a gorgeous juicing machine.
 But, is it more than just a pretty face?
 Let’s find out.

 What makes the SKG wide chute system unique is its dual hopper system.
 It has a 3.15-inch flip over chute and a standard 1.75-inch inlet.
-It’s slowly becoming the norm among other whole slow juicers like the Breville Big Squeeze and Kuvings line of commercial slow juicing machines.
+It’s slowly becoming the norm among other whole slow juicers like the Breville BJS700SIL1Bus1 and Kuvings line of commercial slow juicing machines.

 This trend is bringing masticating juicers closer to centrifugal juice extractor’s performance.
 A bigger chute can definitely save your time.
 You can skip slicing your apple, and it can accommodate larger portions of fruits and vegetables.

 Slender carrots don’t need precutting as well.
 It can go straight to the smaller chute along with other longer items.

 With that said, the SKG Q8 is a capable juice extractor.
 It can take on a wide variety of fruits and vegetables such as denser ones, leafy greens, and citruses.
 Yes, you can definitely make green juices with this baby.

 - More juice yield because of its low(er) RPM

 - 3-day juice shelf life

 - It process a broad range of fruits and veggies

 - Dual chute design—there’s an 80mm spout for a whole apple and larger portions of dense produce, and there’s a 45mm channel for longer items.